-- The application to the Master of Science in Anatomy will open on November 1, 2013.
+- The application to the Master of Science in Anatomy will open on August 15.

 All materials related to an application for admission become the property of Des Moines University upon receipt and will not be returned or released to the applicant either in original or photocopy form.